Generic selectors

 England – Phil Foden's on Fire

-The football song that has gained the most traction this summer is England's song for Phil Foden.
-Throughout Euro 2024, England fans have been heard singing the new chant wherever they have visited and, in many ways, it has become the summer song.
+The football song that has gained the most traction in the summer of 2024 was England's song for Phil Foden.
+Throughout Euro 2024, England fans were heard singing the new chant wherever they visited and, in many ways, it became the song of the tournament.

 The lyrics to the song, which is sung to the tune of Dancing in the Dark by Bruce Springsteen, are as follows: